Coquimbo: Demographics

 According to the 2002 census of the National Statistics Institute, Coquimbo had 163,036 inhabitants (79,428 men and 83,608 women).
 Of these, 154,316 (94.7%) lived in urban areas and 8,720 (5.3%) in rural areas.
 The population grew by 32.8% (40,270 persons) between the 1992 and 2002 censuses.

 Administration

 As a commune, Coquimbo is a fourth-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
-The 2012-2016 alcalde is Cristian Galleguillos Vega.
+The 2012-2016 alcalde was Cristian Galleguillos Vega.

 Within the electoral divisions of Chile, Coquimbo is represented in the Chamber of Deputies by Pedro Velásquez (Ind.) and Matías Walker (PDC) as part of the 8th electoral district, (together with Ovalle and Río Hurtado).
-The commune is represented in the Senate by Gonzalo Uriarte (UDI) and Jorge Pizarro Soto (PDC) as part of the 4th senatorial constituency (Coquimbo Region).
+The commune is represented in the Senate by Gonzalo Uriarte (UDI) and Jorge Pizarro Soto (PDC), as part of the 4th senatorial constituency (Coquimbo Region).